 So let’s say there are only 30 keywords that are bottom of the funnel.
 You can easily build several pieces of content around those keywords.
 To maximize your strategy, instead of 30 average pieces of content, build 5-10 really strong pieces of content that you can repurpose for other sources.

 But it’s important that you remember that this is a short-term solution.
-As you build out your long-term strategy, you will want to make sure you aren’t entirely focused on decision stage content, but that you are spreading out your content and pages across all funnel stages.
+As you build out your long-term strategy, you will want to make sure you aren’t entirely focused on decision stage content, but that you are spreading out different types of content and pages across different stages.

 Also, treat your SEO strategy the same as you would your PPC (Pay Per Click) strategy